fenago/machine-learning-with-scikit-learn/Chapter02/Lab_2.md

 algorithm.
 Finally, you have learnt how to standardize and scale your data in order to optimize the performance of your model.

-In the next chapter, you will learn how to classify fraudulent transactions yet again with a new algorithm – the logistic regression algorithm!
+In the next lab, you will learn how to classify fraudulent transactions yet again with a new algorithm – the logistic regression algorithm!